 2) Mass resolve using the public resolvers

-To perform mass resolution of millions of domains at a high speed Massdns is used.
-Massdns using the public DNS resolvers provided; checks whether the probable subdomains generated by us are valid or not by querying those public resolvers.
+To perform mass DNS resolution of millions of domains at a high speed puredns uses Massdns as its base tool.
+Massdns is responsible for validating all the domains in the list against the set of DNS resolvers provided and return only the alive subdomains.
 This is generally performed at an unlimited rate and generates a huge amount of traffic.

 3) Wildcard detection